nickbrandt/GitLab/doc/administration/troubleshooting/tracing_correlation_id.md

 ## Searching your logs for the correlation ID

 Once you have the correlation ID you can start searching for relevant log entries.
-You can simply filter the lines by the correlation ID itself since it is unique enough that there shouldn't be any duplicates.
-A simple find & grep combo should find what you're looking for.
+You can filter the lines by the correlation ID itself.
+Combining a `find` and `grep` should be sufficient to find the entries you are looking for.

 ```shell
 # find <gitlab log directory> -type f -mtime -0 exec grep '<correlation ID>' '{}' '+'